How does topology influence gradient propagation and model performance of deep networks with DenseNet-type skip connections?: Experimental Setup and Results

-To demonstrate that both hypotheses above hold true, we pick three models -- A, B, and C -- from Fig.~\ref{mlp_mnist}(a,b) and plot their training loss \textit{vs.} epochs.
-Models A and C have similar NN-Mass, but C has more \textit{\#}Params and depth than A. Model B has far fewer layers and nearly the same \textit{\#}Params as C, but has a higher NN-Mass.
-Fig.~\ref{mlp_training} shows the training convergence results for all three models.
-As evident, the training convergence of model A (7.8K Params, 20-layers) nearly coincides with that of model C (8.8K Params, 32-layers).
-Moreover, even though model B (8.7K Params, 20-layers) is shallower than the 32-layer model C, the training convergence of B is significantly faster than that of C (due to higher NN-Mass and, therefore, better LDI).
-Training convergence results for several other models in Fig.~\ref{mlp_mnist}(a,b) show similar observations (see Fig.~\ref{mnist_train_ex} in Appendix~\ref{MLPExApp}).
-These results clearly validate the theoretical insights in Proposition \ref{prop2}, and emphasize the importance of topological properties of neural architectures in characterizing the gradient propagation and model performance.
-Other similar experiments for synthetic datasets are given in Appendix~\ref{syntExApp}.
+To demonstrate that both hypotheses above hold true, we pick three groups of three models each -- (X, Y, and Z), (D, E, and F), and (F, G, and H) from Fig.~\ref{mlp_mnist}(a,b) and plot their training accuracy \textit{vs.} \#epochs in Fig.~\ref{mlp_training}.
+In Fig.~\ref{mlp_training}(a), Models X and Y have similar NN-Mass but Y has more \#Params and depth than X. Model Z has far fewer layers and nearly the same \#Params as X, but has higher NN-Mass.
+Fig.~\ref{mlp_training}(a) shows the training convergence results for X, Y, and Z. As evident, the training convergence of model X (8.3K Params, 24-layers) nearly coincides with that of model Y (9.0K Params, 32-layers).
+Moreover, even though model Z (8.3K Params, 16-layers) is shallower than the 32-layer model Y (and has far fewer \#Params), training convergence of Z is significantly faster than that of Y (due to higher NN-Mass and, therefore, better LDI).
+These results clearly show the evidence supporting Proposition \ref{prop2}, and emphasize the concrete links among topology, gradient propagation and model performance for DNNs with DenseNet-type skip connections.
+Similar observations are found for models (D, E, and F) and (F, G, and H) as shown in Fig.~\ref{mlp_training}(b,c).